Driver Routing and Scheduling with Synchronization Constraints: Methodology

 \paragraph{Reassign Segments} This operator assumes fixed vehicle routes $\routeVehicleCND(S)$ and departure times $t(S)$ for all ride segments and tries to reassign ride segments to drivers.
 For every driver route in the current solution, we check whether we can assign the ride segments to other drivers.
 A driver $k$ can be discarded if all ride segments in her route $\routeDriverCND_{k}(S)$ can be added to existing routes of the other drivers $l \in \bar{K}(S): l \neq k$.
 This operator aims at improving the solution by eliminating drivers, which directly impacts the objective value.

 \paragraph{Postpone} This operator aims to delay some of the departure times $t(S)$ of the current solution $S$, which might allow for more efficient driver schedules.
 Accordingly, this operator utilizes the time windows of our problem.
 After shifting the departure times of one or multiple rides, we recompute the driver routes $\routeDriverCND(S)$, while vehicle routes $\routeVehicleCND(S)$ remain unchanged.
+To update the driver routes, all operators use the procedure described in Section \ref{sss:constrHeuristic}.

 \paragraph{Prepone} Similar to the \textit{Postpone} operator, the \textit{Prepone} operator aims at improving the current solution $S$ by shifting some of the departure times $t(S)$ and obtaining better driver routes $\routeDriverCND(S)$.
 While the \textit{Postpone} operator delays the departure times of selected rides, the \textit{Prepone} operator shifts the departure of selected rides to earlier points in time.
 Again, vehicle routes $\routeVehicleCND(S)$ remain unchanged.